BenK885/quad9dnsNetworkManagerConnection/README.md

 # quad9dnsNetworkManagerConnection
-Network Manager Connection Profile for Quad9 DNS servers and a simple script for installation and activation.
+Network Manager connection profile for Quad9 DNS servers and a simple script for installation and activation.

 ## NetworkManager connection profile
 `quad9dns.nmconnection`